-Name Plan Name1 Number of Years of Credited Service as of December 31, 2022 Present Value of Accumulated Benefit as of December 31, 2022 (\$) 2 Payments During Last Fiscal Year Alf Melin U.S. Pension Plan 18.7 \$497,448 \$- U.S. Non-Qualified Pension Plan 18.7 \$476,767 \$-
+Name Plan Name Number of Years of Credited Service as of December 31, 2022 Present Value of Accumulated Benefit as of December 31, 2022 (\$) Payments During Last Fiscal Year Alf Melin U.S. Pension Plan 18.7 \$497,448 \$- U.S. Non-Qualified Pension Plan 18.7 \$476,767 \$-

-(1) Effective January 1, 2010, the U.S. Pension Plan and the U.S. Non-Qualified Pension Plan were closed to new entrants and frozen for employees, including executive officers, with less than five years of vesting service as of December 31, 2009.
+Effective January 1, 2010, the U.S. Pension Plan and the U.S. Non-Qualified Pension Plan were closed to new entrants and frozen for employees, including executive officers, with less than five years of vesting service as of December 31, 2009.
 Accordingly, only Mr. Melin participated in the U.S. Pension Plan and the U.S. Non-Qualified Pension Plan.
 Effective December 31, 2017, future benefit accruals were frozen under the U.S. Pension Plan and the U.S. Non-Qualified Pension Plan.

-(2) The following assumptions were used to calculate the present value of accumulated benefits as of December 31, 2022:
+The following assumptions were used to calculate the present value of accumulated benefits as of December 31, 2022:

-i.
-Sum of present value of U.S. Pension Plan benefit accrued through freeze date of December 31, 2017 plus present value of non-qualified DB benefit accrued through freeze date of December 31, 2017.
+The following assumptions were used to calculate the present value of accumulated benefits as of December 31, 2022: i.
+Sum of present value of U.S. Pension Plan benefit accrued through freeze date of December 31, 2017 plus present value of non-qualified DB benefit accrued through freeze date of December 31, 2017 plus present value of non-qualified DB benefit accrued through freeze date of December 31, 2017 plus present value of U.S.